Islandora/documentation/docs/user-documentation/resource-nodes.md

 ![Model tags](../assets/resource_nodes_model_tags.png)

-!!! note "Compared to Islandora 7"
+!!! note "Compared to Islandora Legacy"
-    Content models in Islandora 7 were immutable and contained restrictions as to what types of datastreams could be associated with an object.
+    Content models in Islandora Legacy were immutable and contained restrictions as to what types of datastreams could be associated with an object.
 Islandora imposes no such restrictions.
 Content models can be changed at any time, and they in no way dictate what types of media can be associated with a node.